buzz-language/buzz-lang.dev/docs/guide/calling-native-code.md

 }
 ```

-Build a dynamic library for it (TODO: instructions for this) and you can use it in your buzz code:
+Build a dynamic library for it and you can use it in your buzz code:

 ```buzz
 | main.buzz